Selecting a Project Type

-Advanced (Entry Point) Mode User Interface is best for complex applications or fine-grained control, and where pruning is desired.
+Advanced (Entry Point) Mode User Interface is best for complex applications or fine-grained control, and where removal of unused classes and members is desired.

-Quick Jar Mode User Interface is ideal for simple standalone applications with a main method, and where pruning is not required.
+Quick Jar Mode User Interface is ideal for simple standalone applications with a main method, and where removal of unused classes and members is not required.

 Following is a list of criteria to consider when deciding whether to use either the Quick Jar or Advanced mode.

 |Criteria||Quick Jar mode is appropriate

 if all of the following are met

 if any of the following are met